-Appendix: Sampling Errors and Inference
+Appendix B: Sampling Errors and Inference

-The estimates provided in the article's tables are based on a sample from the Survey of Income and Program Participation (SIPP) and are therefore subject to sampling error.
-The reader may find it helpful to refer to standard errors for population and subpopulation totals and percentages to assess the precision associated with a given estimate.
+The SIPP-based estimates provided in the report's tables are based on a sample and, as such, are subject to sampling error.
+The reader may find it helpful to refer to standard errors for population and subpopulation totals and percentages to assess the degree of uncertainty associated with a given estimate.

-Appendix Tables 1 and 2 provide generalized standard errors for estimated numbers and percentages.
-Those standard errors are based on generalized variance parameters that were estimated for the wave 2 interview of the 1990 SIPP panel for beneficiaries of Old-Age,

-Survivors, and Disability Insurance and Supplemental Security Income using the half-sample replication method (see Bye and Gallicchio 1993).
-However, they depart from those provided by Bye and Gallicchio in that they have been adjusted to account for sample loss occurring after wave 2.24 Because it is likely that not all magnitudes for estimates of interest will be found in Appendix Tables 1 and 2, generalized variance parameters developed on the basis of the half-sample replication technique are provided and may be used to derive an approximate standard error for any given population total, subtotal, or percentage according to formulas (1) and (2).
+Tables B-1 and B-2 provide generalized standard errors for estimated numbers and percentages.
+Those standard errors are based on generalized variance parameters that were estimated for the wave 2 interview of the 1990 SIPP panel for OASDI beneficiaries and SSI recipients using the half-sample replication method (see Bye and Gallicchio 1993).
+However, they depart from those provided by Bye and Gallicchio in that they have been adjusted to account for sample loss occurring after wave 2.24 Because it is likely that not all magnitudes for estimates of interest will be found in tables B-1 and B-2, generalized "a" and "b" parameters developed on the basis of the half-sample replication technique are provided and may be used to derive an approximate standard error for any given population total, subtotal, or percentage according to formulas (1) and (2).